 13. Organize or Attend a Public Protest

-Engage respectfully and peacefully with the public and help to educate the masses about veganism.
+Engage with the public and help to educate the people about veganism.
+Be kind and respectful.

 14. Organize a Leafleting Event

-Leafleting — passing out information about factory farming and veganism — is one of the most common ways that animal advocates promote veganism in the United States.
-The group Vegan Outreach, which pioneered and popularized vegan leafleting, passed out almost 3 million leaflets in 2012 alone, and other groups have passed out millions more.
+Leafleting — passing out information about veganism — is a standard way that advocates promote veganism.
+Vegan Outreach passed out almost 3 million leaflets in 2012 alone.
+Other groups have passed out millions more.

-15. Host Screenings of Animal Documentaries or Movies
+15. Host Screenings of Vegan Documentaries or Movies

 17. Request Vegan Lunches

-Ask your school, university, or other institution cafeteria to offer more vegan options.
-You can use this sample letter written by the Physicians Committee for Responsible Medicine (PCRM) is available and free to use.
+Ask your school, university, or cafeteria to offer more vegan options.
+This sample letter written by the Physicians Committee for Responsible Medicine (PCRM) is available and free to use.